Military duty leave

 For campus staff: You can submit and manage your request through the Integrated Service Center with this step-by-step guide on how to request and manage your leave of absence.

 For medical centers staff: Complete the Military Duty Leave of Absence Request (MS Word) form and submit it to your supervisor along with a copy of your military orders.

 Use the Military Activation and Return-to-Duty Checklist (MS Word) to help you plan for your absence.

-The University will pay up to 21 workdays per year for military training time off to employees who work at the UW an average of 20 hour or more per workweek.
+The University will pay up to 21 workdays per year for military training time off to employees who work at the UW an average of 20 hours or more per workweek.
 The year runs October 1 to September 30 (the federal fiscal year).
-You are charged military leave only for the days that you are scheduled to work.
-If you are scheduled to work a shift that begins on one calendar day and ends on the next calendar day, you are charged military leave only for the first calendar day.
+You are charged military training time off only for the days that you are scheduled to work.
+If you are scheduled to work a shift that begins on one calendar day and ends on the next calendar day, you are charged military time off only for the first calendar day.